FAQ

 Q: How far along is the book?

-The current, unedited word count, minus footnotes and image captions, is about 215,000 words.
+The current, unedited word count, minus footnotes, appendices, and image captions, is about 215,000 words.
+The book is currently 536 pages including the table of contents, introductions, main book, and appendices.

 Q: Will the book’s length change?